-DBS operations are subject to significant government regulation, primarily by the FCC and, to a certain extent, by Congress, other federal agencies and foreign, state and local authorities.
-Depending upon the circumstances, noncompliance with legislation or regulations promulgated by these entities could result in the suspension or revocation of our licenses or registrations, the termination or loss of contracts or the imposition of contractual damages, civil fines or criminal penalties, any of which could have a material adverse effect on our business, financial condition and results of operations.
-Furthermore, the adoption or modification of laws or regulations relating to video programming, satellite services, the Internet or other areas of our business could limit or otherwise adversely affect the manner in which we currently conduct our business.
+DBS operations are subject to significant government regulation and oversight, primarily by the FCC and, to a certain extent, by Congress, other federal agencies and foreign, state and local authorities.
+Depending upon the circumstances, noncompliance with legislation or regulations promulgated by these authorities could result in the limitations on, or suspension or revocation of, our licenses or registrations, the termination or loss of contracts or the imposition of contractual damages, civil fines or criminal penalties, any of which could have a material adverse effect on our business, financial condition and results of operations.
+Furthermore, the adoption or modification of laws or regulations relating to video programming, satellite services, the Internet or other areas of our business could limit or otherwise adversely affect the manner in which we currently conduct our business, including our Sling TV services.
 If we become subject to new regulations or legislation or new interpretations of existing regulations or legislation that govern Internet network neutrality, for example, we may be required to incur additional expenses or alter our business model.
 The manner in which legislation governing Internet network neutrality may be interpreted and enforced cannot be precisely determined, which in turn could have an adverse effect on our business, financial condition and results of operations.

-In addition, cable companies are required by law to separate the security from the other functionality of their set-top boxes.
-Set-top boxes used by DBS providers are not currently subject to such separate security requirement.
-However, the FCC is considering a possible expansion of that requirement to DBS set-top boxes.
+In addition, the STELA Reauthorization Act of 2014 ("STELAR") ended the "integration ban" that required cable companies to separate security functionality from the other features of their set-top boxes and that required leased cable set-top boxes to include CableCARDs.
+The repeal of the integration ban became effective in December 2015.
+Set-top boxes used by DBS providers were not subject to this separate security requirement.
+STELAR also required the FCC to establish a working group of technical experts to identify and report on downloadable security design options that are not unduly burdensome and that promote competition with respect to the availability of navigation devices.
+The working group released a report in August 2015, which declined to offer a consensus recommendation regarding downloadable security design options.
+However, we cannot predict whether the FCC will take further action regarding downloadable security.
 Also, the FCC adopted the so-called "plug and play" standard for compatibility between digital television sets and cable systems.
 That standard was developed through negotiations involving the cable and consumer electronics industries, but not the satellite television industry.
 The FCC's adoption of the standard was accompanied by certain rules regarding copy protection measures that were applicable to us.
-We appealed the FCC's decision regarding the copy protection measures to the U.S. Court of Appeals for the D.C.
-Circuit ("D.C.
-Circuit") and on January 15, 2013 the D.C.
+We appealed the FCC's decision regarding the copy protection measures to the D.C.
+Circuit and on January 15, 2013 the D.C.
 Circuit vacated the FCC's decision.
 The FCC is also considering various proposals to establish two-way digital cable "plug and play" rules.
 That proceeding also asks about means to incorporate all pay-TV providers into its "plug and play" rules.
-The cable industry and consumer electronics companies have reached a "tru2way" commercial arrangement to resolve many of the outstanding issues in this docket.
+The cable industry and consumer electronics companies have reached a

+"tru2way" commercial arrangement to resolve many of the outstanding issues in this docket.
 We cannot predict whether the FCC will impose rules on our DBS operations that are based on cable system architectures or the private cable/consumer electronics tru2way commercial arrangement.
 Complying with the separate security and other "plug and play" requirements would require potentially costly modifications to our set-top boxes and operations.
 We cannot predict the timing or outcome of this FCC proceeding.